 Now we extend this definition to $f(z) = \sum_{n+\kappa\gg-\infty}a_ne^{2\pi i(n+\kappa)\tau/\lambda}\in S^!_{k,\chi}(\Gamma)$ as

-In \cite{Leh0}, J. Lehner showed that the Fourier coefficients of modular forms of negative weight are completely determined by the principal part of the expansion of those forms at the cusps using circle method.
-Hence, we can define the constant term $c_f$ associated with $\mc{E}_f(z)$ using the information of principal part of $\mc{E}_f(z)$.
+In \cite{Leh0}, using the circle method, J. Lehner showed that the Fourier coefficients of modular forms of negative weight are completely determined by the principal parts of the expansions of those forms at the cusps.
+Hence, using the information about the principal part of $\mc{E}_f(z)$, we can define the constant term $c_f$ associated with $\mc{E}_f(z)$.
 For example, if we assume that $f(z)$ has a pole at $i\infty$ and that it is holomorphic at all other cusps, then $c_f$ is equal to

 where